2008 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2008-D Satin Finish Special Strike Penny Value

-The 2008-D Satin Finish Special Strike penny was produced in Denver with a limited mintage of 745,464 pieces, making it significantly scarcer than regular circulation strikes.
-This coin represents Denver’s final Memorial design contribution using the specialized burnished planchet process that creates its distinctive matte-like finish.
+The 2008-D Satin Finish Special Strike penny was produced in Denver with a limited mintage of 745,464 pieces — significantly scarcer than regular circulation strikes.
+This coin represents Denver’s final Memorial design contribution using the specialized burnished planchet process.

-Market values are primarily influenced by preservation grade, with typical examples trading for $1-3, while pristine SP69RD specimens can reach nearly $300.
+Market values are primarily influenced by preservation grade, with typical examples trading for $1–$3.
+Pristine SP69RD specimens can reach nearly $300, while the finest SP70 examples command the strongest premiums at auction.

-From a collecting perspective, this variety appeals to specialists seeking the completion of the satin finish series (2005-2012) and those focused on transitional Memorial design issues, as it marks the end of an era before the 2009 Bicentennial changes.
+From a collecting perspective, this variety appeals to specialists completing the full Satin Finish series (2005–2012) and those focused on transitional Memorial design issues.
+It marks the end of an era just before the 2009 Lincoln Bicentennial designs took over.

 2008-D Satin Finish Special Strike Penny (RD) Price/Grade Chart